GraphER: An Efficient Graph-Based Enrichment and Reranking Method for Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-In retrieval-augmented generation (RAG; \citealp{lewis2020retrieval,yasunaga2023retrieval}) systems, ensuring the complete retrieval of all relevant information is often the primary bottleneck affecting the quality of the generated responses.
-Modern neural retrieval methods estimate query-document relevance based on semantic proximity.
-For instance, embedding-based bi-encoders and cross-encoders map queries and documents into vector representations that capture their semantic meaning, enabling the calculation of closeness in the embedding space.
-Despite their simplicity and scalability, these encoder models often struggle with complex queries that require integrating information from multiple sources.
-This limitation arises for two main reasons: (1) they function as point-wise rankers, estimating the relevance of each query-document pair in isolation without considering the relationships among candidate documents; and (2) semantic proximity alone may not fully capture the organizational structure of the data within the retrieval corpus.
+In retrieval-augmented generation (RAG; \citealp{lewis2020retrieval,yasunaga2023retrieval}) systems, incomplete retrieval is often a primary bottleneck to answer quality.
+Modern neural retrievers estimate query-document relevance based on semantic similarity.
+For example, embedding-based bi-encoders and cross-encoders map queries and documents into vector representations and rank documents according to their proximity in the embedding space.
+Despite their scalability and effectiveness, these models often struggle with complex queries that require integrating information from multiple sources.
+This limitation arises mainly due to (1) they are point-wise rankers that evaluate each query-document pair in isolation without considering the relationships among candidate documents; and (2) semantic proximity alone may not fully capture the organizational structure of the data within the retrieval corpus.

-Consider the example of table retrieval for SQL generation shown in Figure \ref{fig:SQL_Retrieval_Example}.
-To generate an executable and accurate SQL command, the instruction provided to the generation model needs to include all relevant table and column names.
-In this example, three tables - Customers, Orders, and Stores - must be retrieved.
-The baseline approach, which uses semantic search alone, ranks the Stores and Orders tables highly due to their semantic proximity to the question.
-The Customers table is ranked lower and does not appear in the top-5 results.
-This occurs because the Customers table, despite being integral to generating the correct SQL command, is semantically distant from the question.
-Furthermore, its foreign-key relationship with the Orders table, which indicates that the two tables are frequently used together, is not captured by semantic search.
+Consider the table retrieval example in Figure \ref{fig:SQL_Retrieval_Example}.
+To generate the correct SQL query, the retriever must return all relevant tables: \textit{Customers}, \textit{Orders}, and \textit{Stores}.
+Semantic search ranks \textit{Orders} and \textit{Stores} highly because of their semantic proximity to to the question, but fails to return \textit{Customers} in the top-5 results.
+Although \textit{Customers} is required to generate the correct SQL query, its relevance stems primarily from its foreign-key relationship with \textit{Orders} rather than its semantic similarity to the question.

-These observations motivate retrieval methods that consider not only semantic proximity between query–document pairs but also relationships among candidate documents.
-Such relationships encode forms of proximity beyond the embedding space and are missed by standard semantic retrievers.
-Incorporating them into the retrieval process enables more complete coverage of relevant information.